tum-ens/urbs/README.md

 ### Installing your environment

-1) You can install the environments by running the bash (Linux) / batch (Windows) script `prepare-virtual-environment` in the root directory of the repository.
+1) In windows you can install the environment by running the batch script `prepare-virtual-environment` in the root directory of the repository.
 This will create a virtual environment, install all necessary packages and activate the environment.
 2) If you want to install the environment manually, enter the commands below in your terminal:

 Windows: